SkylarHoughtonGithub/shoutsky-ansible/README.md

-# turbo-potato
+# Jank's Toolset

-Personal Repo for scripts and cool tools
+This is my personal repo for scripts and cool tools that helped me solve problems along my journey.

-I favor Linux.
+I love Linux.
 I love Ansible.
-I aspire to do Python more.
-I put up with Windows (with Powershell as the caveat)

-For the sake of a portfolio of my work, this is to track the things I have worked on, work with and what I can do.
+Powershell keeps me involved in Windows.
+I aspire to do more complex things with Python, Go, React and more.